-From the dynamic and highly efficient new A-Class to the luxurious and spacious E-Class or S-Class, we offer a wide range of vehicles to suit you and your requirements.
+From the dynamic and highly efficient CLA to the luxurious and spacious E-Class, we offer a wide range of vehicles to suit you and your requirements.

 - Class leading safety

-All our vehicles undergo extensive tests that exceed the demands of consumer safety organisations and of European, US and Japanese legislation.
-So you and your company enjoy maximum peace of mind.
+All the vehicles undergo extensive tests that exceed the demands of consumer safety organizations so you and your company enjoy maximum peace of mind.

-We combine extensive expertise in fleet management with flexible finance offers across the range through our General Distributor network to accommodate your requirements on every level.
+We combine extensive expertise in fleet management with flexible finance offers across the range to accommodate your requirements on every level.

 At Mercedes-Benz, we’re not content just to meet standard safety requirements.
 Our vehicles undergo extensive tests that far exceed the demands of consumer safety organisations and of European, US and Japanese legislation.

 This rigorous approach is nothing new.
 As early as 1969 we established our own Accident Research Department, which has since analysed and reconstructed thousands of real-life accidents.